biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 ```
 ### 3. Creating an input channel in the workflow block

-> Nextflow uses **channels** to feed inputs to processes and ferry data between processes that are connected together
-> Channel.of is a factory method to create Channels
+> Nextflow uses **channels** to feed inputs to processes and ferry data between processes that are connected together. `Channel.of` is a factory method to create Channels

 ```groovy
 workflow {